duartegroup/metallicious/docs/source/tutorials.rst

 Tutorial 1: Force-field parameters from SMILES string
 ------------

-It is extremely simple to obtain force-field parameters just from SMILES string by combining  functionality of metallicious with `cgbind <https://github.com/duartegroup/cgbind/tree/master>`_:
+It is straightforward to obtain force-field parameters just from SMILES string by combining the functionality of metallicious with `cgbind <https://github.com/duartegroup/cgbind/tree/master>`_:

 .. code-block:: python